-Similarly to SAM, OAM modes carry quantized angular momentum in proportion to the electric field phase difference around a centrosymmetric position.
+Similar to SpAM, OAM modes carry quantized angular momentum in proportion to the electric field phase difference around a centrosymmetric position.
 OAM can thus carry quantum information through pure and entangled states \cite{Fickler2012}.
-One exciting potential applications of OAM will be the ability to drive transitions beyond dipole limit \cite{Forbes2019}.
-Many qubit transitions are defined within a quadripolar or magnetic dipole subspace and such transitions can only be driven by electric field gradients, carried in the OAM field.
-Improving the fidelity of OAM quantum information transfer may require near-field OAM photonics, in visible and microwave regimes \cite{Pu2015, Gorodetski2013}.
+One exciting potential application of OAM will be the ability to drive transitions beyond the dipole limit \cite{Forbes2019}.
+Many qubit transitions are defined within a quadrupolar or magnetic dipole subspace, and such transitions can only be driven by electric field gradients, carried in the OAM field.
+Improving the fidelity of OAM quantum information transfer may require near-field OAM photonics, in the visible and microwave regions \cite{Pu2015, Gorodetski2013}.

-Recently researchers have demonstrated that OAM can induce specific quantized transitions, in an atomic ions \cite{Schmiegelow2016}, highly bound Rydberg excitons in semiconductors \cite{Konzelmann2019} and potentially in non-degenerate valley states of 2D material OAM to drive statespotential for helics \cite{Qiu2015}.
-These experiments demonstrate the potential for helical OAM to drive states amenable for quantum information, and given the two latter cases, extended chiral excitons may be the key to unlocking the potential of chiral transverse modes in information transduction.
+Recently, researchers have found that OAM can induce specific quantized transitions in atomic ions \cite{Schmiegelow2016}, highly bound Rydberg excitons in semiconductors \cite{Konzelmann2019}, and potentially also in non-degenerate valley states of 2D materials \cite{Qiu2015}.
+These experiments demonstrate the potential for helical OAM to drive states amenable for use in quantum information systems, and given the latter two cases, extended chiral excitons may be the key to unlocking the potential of chiral transverse modes in information transduction.

 The effect of OAM dichroism in isotropic matter has been theoretically predicted by Afanasev \textit{et al.} \cite{afanasev2017circular}.
 With this additional degree of freedom, the definition of dichroism becomes somewhat ambiguous.
 For instance, Kerber and collaborators in their paper on OAM-light interacting with nano-antennas \cite{kerber2018orbital} point out, that even for the case of fixed, yet non-zero OAM, one gets six distinctive types of dichroic effects.
 As a convenient solution to this branching problem, they presented the following probe classification: (1) parallel class beams with $|\textrm{OAM, SpAM}\rangle = |\uparrow \uparrow\rangle$ and (2) anti-parallel class beams $|\textrm{OAM, SpAM}\rangle = |\uparrow \downarrow\rangle$.
 The importance of this classification was earlier recognized in the realm of OAM light interacting with nano-objects \cite{zambrana2016far} and atomic matter \cite{quinteiro2017twisted}.
 This framework can be straightforwardly adopted in other subfields of twisted light and matter studies, for example electron, proton and neutron beams used as matter probes.

 Violation of spin selection rules due to the photon-atom OAM transfer was observed experimentally in photo-excited trapped ions.
 Later, based on these discoveries, the effect of local CD has been predicted on the level of multipolar contributions into an atomic photo-absorption amplitude \cite{solyanik2019excitation}.
 It has been concluded that OAM light of different helicities does not couple symmetrically to the atoms with high-order multipolar content, reflecting on the earlier findings.
 The phenomenon is impact-parameter-dependent and becomes stronger towards the beam axis.